TripleSBinPicking/bin_picking_environment/documentation/Creating robot poses.md

 ```bash
 $ roslaunch triple_s_util planning_environment.launch
 ```
 Use all the parameters that you need for this configuration.
-I.e. simulation, world, gripper etc.
+I.e. `sim`, `environment`, `gripper` etc.

 ### Step 2: Run the save_poses.py script
 Run the script: